Flow-Launcher/Flow.Launcher.Plugin.BrowserTabs/README.md

 # Flow.Launcher.Plugin.BrowserTabs
-Search, open, and close browser tabs.
+Search, activate, or close browser tabs.
 A centralized plugin for managing all open tabs in your browser

 ### Installation
 Type `pm install Browser Tabs` from flow